Frequently Asked Questions

 Android: You will need either a USB to Micro USB (older phones) or USB to USB-C (newer phones) dongle.
 All available on Amazon for a small price.
 Then follow the instructions here: https://www.tomsguide.com/us/connect-usb-drive-to-android,news-21213.html

 Some parts yes, some parts no. The camera head and push rod of any system of reasonable quality should be 100% waterproof down to at least 60ft of water pressure.
 Imported brands and cheaper systems off Amazon aren’t typically waterproof.
 Do not buy these.

 The reel itself and the control monitor are what you would describe as water resistant.
 These products have grommets and gaskets to stop rain and splashes from getting into areas around the moving parts.
 However, it is important to remember that these are expensive electronic devices that offer USB recording, speakers, microphones and other features.
 The availability of these features and the nature of the devices means that they will never be 100% waterproof.
-It is always best to treat your expensive equipment with the respect it deserves and to shield them from heavy rain and never using a hose or pressure washer to clean them.
+It is always best to treat your expensive equipment with the respect it deserves and to shield them from heavy rain and never use a hose or pressure washer to clean them.
 Electronics and water simply don’t mix.